markxxv/webserver/README.md

-# Personal VPS Web Server 👨‍💻
+# Personal VPS Web Server setup & administration 👨‍💻
-Simple steps to configure your VPS web server
+Simple steps to setup your VPS web server on Ubuntu 20.04 LTS

 ## Must have stuff